Natural disturbance regime of the Sagebrush Sea of the Great Basin

 The Sagebrush Sea, also called the sagebrush steppe, is an ecosystem of the Great Basin that is primarily centered on the 27 species of sagebrush that grow from sea level to about 12,000 feet.
 This ecosystem is home to hundreds of species of both fauna and flora.
 It includes small mammals such as pygmy rabbits, reptiles such as the sagebrush lizard, birds such as the golden eagles, and countless other species that are solely found in this ecosystem.
 This ecosystem at one point occupied over 62 million hectares in the western United States and southwestern Canada.
 It currently only occupies about 56 percent of historic range and is continuing to decline due to several factors.

 Location

 Sagebrush steppe ecosystems occur in Nevada and parts of Utah, Oregon, Idaho, and California.
 Its western edge is defined by the Sierra Nevada and the Cascade Range, and its eastern edge is the Wasatch Mountains.
-The northern boundary is the Snake river, and its southern boundary is defined by the Mojave dessert in California.
+The northern boundary is the Snake river, and its southern boundary is defined by the Mojave Desert in California.